 The effectiveness of clinical guidelines depends on the information available only to physicians…

 Manksi considers two different forms of treatment.
 In his example he examines the choice between active surveillance (option t=A) and aggressive treatment (option t=B) , but equivalently these could be two types of treatment.
-The probability a treatment will work will depend on patient covariate vectors x and w, where is observed by both the clinician and centralized decisionmakers, but covariates w are only observed by the physician.
-To the extend that the unobserved patient covariates meaningfully impact treatment effectiveness (or patient utility of a treatment), centralized evidence-based guideliness will not be useful for treating individual patients; on the other hand, if the vector is the empty set and the central planner has the same access to information as the physician, than evidence-based guidelines will be useful.
+The probability a treatment will work will depend on patient covariate vectors x and w, where x is observed by both the clinician and centralized decisionmakers, but covariates w are only observed by the physician.
+To the extend that the unobserved patient covariates meaningfully impact treatment effectiveness (or patient utility of a treatment), centralized evidence-based guideliness will not be useful for treating individual patients; on the other hand, if the vector w is the empty set and the central planner has the same access to information as the physician, than evidence-based guidelines will be useful.
 In practice, physicians most often have information not available to guidelines-makers for individual patients and thus physicians will be able to better treat patients using their own discretion rather than blindly following clinical practice guidelines.

 …and how well physicians follow guidelines conditional on available information